tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 Despite offering trade-offs between size and performance, all SLH-DSA variants produce significantly larger signatures than traditional signature algorithms.
 While SLH-DSA increases the size of the TLS 1.3 handshake, its impact on connection performance is minimal in the context of large data transfers, especially over low-loss networks.
 For instancee, TLS-based protocols are increasingly used to secure long-lived interfaces in critical infrastructure, such as telecommunication networks.
 In particular, DTLS-in-SCTP has been mandated in 3GPP for interfaces such as N2 that use long-lived TLS connections.

-In deployments that aim to minimize handshake size, SLH-DSA may still be adopted for signing X.509 certificates while avoiding its use in TLS handshake messages.
-This avoids performance concerns associated with large signatures or expensive verification.
-SLH-DSA is a good choice for improving PQ security of root certificates and intermediate certificates without affecting TLS handshake performance.
+In deployments aiming to minimize handshake size, SLH-DSA may still be adopted for signing X.509 certificates while avoiding its use in the CertificateVerify message, which involves generating a signature over the entire TLS handshake transcript.
+This helps avoid performance concerns related to large signatures or expensive verification.
+SLH-DSA is well suited for enhancing the post-quantum security of root and intermediate certificates without affecting TLS handshake performance.

+Mechanisms such as Abridged TLS Certificate Chains {{?I-D.ietf-tls-cert-abridge}} and Suppressing CA Certificates {{?I-D.kampanakis-tls-scas-latest}} reduce handshake size by limiting certificate exchange to only end-entity certificates.
+In such cases, intermediate certificates are assumed to be known to the peer, allowing the use of larger signature algorithms like SLH-DSA for those certificates without adding overhead to the handshake.

 # SLH-DSA SignatureSchemes Types